Why Do Dogs Bite?

 Since well before the pandemic, dog bites have been on the rise.
 Daily, our news reports horrify us with dog attacks where the outcomes for the humans are often fatal.
 There were 46 confirmed dog attack fatalities in 2020.
 There were 51 confirmed fatalities in 2021.
-The current statistic compiled by the CDC in the US is 4.5 to 4.7 million reported dog bites per year.
+The statistics compiled by the CDC in the US is 4.5 to 4.7 million reported dog bites per year.

 Dogs aren’t moral creatures.
 Their days are not filled with calculating their actions or understanding how those acts will impact the lives around them, nor do they blindly act without reason.
 They respond to the information their environment has supplied them with, and make decisions based on their perceived safety.